SafeCare BC Logo

 Webinar

-How to Recognize & Manage Unconscious Bias
+How to Recognize and Manage Unconscious Bias

 Unconscious Bias is a topic that – though not new – is certainly getting more attention recently with the focus on the importance of Diversity, Equity & Inclusion.
 All of us carry unconscious bias in us, and this alone is not necessarily a bad thing.
 However, recognizing and working to address it is critical to ensure equity for all groups.